How To Be a Great Warmshowers Guest: 10 Key Tips

 The Warmshowers community is held together by a thread of generous cyclists worldwide.
 Therefore, it’s crucial that we all do our part to share respect and keep this network strong—especially when staying with hosts.

-Whether you are considering your first tour or have stayed with several hosts before, it’s always a great idea to think about how you can be a respectful guest that uses the system responsibly.
-Here we will compile a few tips on how to be a great guest when staying with hosts during your bike tours, based on feedback from some much-appreciated Warmshowers hosts themselves.
+Whether this is your first tour or you’ve stayed with many hosts before, it’s essential to be a respectful guest who uses the system responsibly.
+Here are tips for being a great guest during your bike tours, based on feedback from experienced Warmshowers hosts.

 10 Ways To Be an Excellent Guest